 To my surprise, I also learned that this desert has water located only inches to a few feet below the surface of the area where we were walking, and that it’s actually salty water.
 The presence of water is how the plants live, but it’s actually an indirect process by where cyanobacteria absorb the water and then release it into the plants, because most of the plants can’t actually use saltwater.
 Our ranger continued to point out examples of symbiotic life forms at White Sands, and they were all over the place!
 Very cool.

-After the Sunset Walk was over, most of the participants hung around on the dunes watching the sunset, which was a perfect way to end the day at this beautiful National Monument.
+After the Sunset Walk was over, most of the participants hung around on the dunes watching the sunset, which was a perfect way to end the day.

 Overall impression: This was like a super fun science field trip.
 The giant sand box feel contributed to a sense of whimsy, despite the massive scale.
 It’s a little out of the way, but a very worthwhile destination.
 Be sure to take lots of water!!